oribon/ovn-kubernetes/docs/egress-service.md

 `lb ip -> node -> enter ovn with ClusterIP -> exit ovn with ClusterIP -> exit node with lb ip`

 If the routing table does not exist on the host these rules will not be created and an error will be logged.
+If the host of the resource is `ALL`, only the endpoints local to the node will have an ip rule created.

 ### TBD: Dealing with non SNATed traffic
 The host of an Egress Service is often in charge of pods (endpoints) that run in different nodes.
 Due to the fact that ovn-controllers on different nodes apply the changes independently, there is